 An exchange traded fund (ETF) is a basket of securities — such as stocks, bonds, currencies, or commodities — that can be bought and sold in a single trade on an exchange.
-It generally tracks the performance of an index, may charge less fees, and offer targeted exposure to a specific market segment, such as an asset class, geography, sector, or investment theme.
+It generally tracks the performance of an index (though active ETFs have also attracted a lot of interest recently), may charge less fees, and offer targeted exposure to a specific market segment, such as an asset class, geography, sector, or investment theme.

 In essence, ETFs are funds that trade like stocks with the diversification benefits of managed funds.
 In one trade, they may offer diversified, low-cost, transparent and tax-efficient exposure to companies across the globe.
 But unlike traditional managed funds, which are priced once a day at the close of trading, ETFs are priced continuously throughout the trading day and can be bought or sold at any time — allowing investors to react to market conditions and news in real-time and to execute trades quickly and efficiently.